jaredkrinke/100-languages/README.md

-# 100 Programming Languages in ~~100~~ 300 Days
+# 100 Programming Languages ~~in 100 Days~~
-This repository tracks a [misguided quest to write code in 100 different programming languages](https://log.schemescape.com/posts/programming-languages/100-languages.html) (specifically by solving the first 100 [Project Euler](https://projecteuler.net/) problems), in ~~100~~ 300 days.
+This repository tracks a [misguided quest to write code in 100 different programming languages](https://log.schemescape.com/posts/programming-languages/100-languages.html) (specifically by solving the first 100 [Project Euler](https://projecteuler.net/) problems), ~~in 100 days~~.

 **Interested in joining an inane challenge?** Fork this repository (from [this commit](https://github.com/jaredkrinke/100-languages/commit/5c8cd905d835dea27d051bf79cdb579641ee5d00)--or use [this template](https://github.com/NathanielJS1541/100_languages_template) from NathanielJS1541) and track your progress manually using Markdown tables!